purton-tech/tech-startup-theme/content/docs/getting-started/introduction.md

 zola serve
 ```

-AdiDoks will start the Zola development web server accessible by default at
+This will start the Zola development web server accessible by default at
 `http://127.0.0.1:1111`.
 Saved changes will live reload in the browser.

 ## Customisation